 Because your business will be at stake when considering one’s estate, it is crucial to obtain an expert valuation.
 Doing so will enable you to understand the true economic value of the asset.
 This is important when planning your estate.
 Why?
 Because it effectively divides ownership interests.
 Also, it ensures that no individual gets less than their fair share according to a proper assessment, no matter the type of business or business structure.

-Additionally, a business valuation will be needed when planning your estate.
-This is to better understand the tax liabilities that would apply to the transfer.
+Additionally, you will need a business valuation when planning your estate.
+This is to understand better the tax liabilities that would apply to the transfer.
 Keeping tax liabilities in mind when considering the totality of your estate is helpful.
 How so?
-It will enable you to understand which portion of your business assets would be received by your family once taxes are deducted.
+It will enable you to understand which portion of your business assets your family will receive after taxes.

 Taxes and Your Business Valuation

 If taxes are imposed, those taxes would include a gift tax or estate tax.
 This tends to apply toward a certain dollar amount given away in large asset transfers.
 Understanding these tax responsibilities and how they apply to a particular estate tends to be difficult.
 For this reason, obtaining an expert valuation while planning your estate is especially vital if you transfer a family business.

 While conducting an appraisal, analysts like those at BA FL|GA|HI consider various factors.
 These include your business’s marketability, liquidity, and growth potential to assess its value accurately.
 Doing so might subject your business’s value to a few discounts.
 These could then lower the total value of the estate transfer.
 Additionally, it could potentially exempt it from being subjected to certain tax responsibilities.